elisymprotocol/elisym-core/PROTOCOL.md

 **Discovery filtering:**
 - Relay-side: filter by `#t = "elisym"` and optionally `#k = <job-kind>`.
 NIP-01 uses **OR** semantics for multiple tag values.
-- Client-side: elisym applies **AND** semantics — an agent must have ALL requested capabilities to match.
-This post-filtering happens after fetching events from relays.
+- Client-side: elisym applies **OR** semantics with relevance ranking — an agent must match at least 1 requested capability to be included.
+Agents matching more capabilities rank higher.
+Matching checks `#t` tags first, then falls back to fuzzy token matching against the card's name and description.
+- Fuzzy matching: capability queries and tags are split on delimiters (`-`, `_`, ` `) into tokens.
+A query token matches a tag/text token if they are equal or one is a prefix of the other (both tokens must be at least 4 characters).
-- Deduplication: results are deduplicated by pubkey (same agent's card may arrive from multiple relays).
+- Deduplication: results are deduplicated by `(pubkey, d-tag)` pair (same card may arrive from multiple relays), then aggregated by pubkey.
+Multiple cards per agent are further deduplicated by card name, keeping the newest version.

+### Heartbeat Republish

+Providers can start a background heartbeat that periodically republishes their capability card to keep `created_at` fresh on relays.
+Since capability cards are NIP-89 parameterized replaceable events, republishing updates the timestamp without creating duplicate events.

+Use `DiscoveryService::start_heartbeat(card, supported_job_kinds, interval, skip_first_tick)` — returns a `HeartbeatHandle` with `.stop()` (graceful) or `.abort()` (immediate) shutdown.

 ### Job Execution Flow (without payment)